 Fillers build up the structure and adds mass to the coatings.
 E.g., precipitated calcium carbonate, talc, kaolin, dextrin, powdered acacia, corn starch, and calcium sulfate.

 v.
-Antiadhesives, Lubricants and Glidants
+Antiadhesives, Lubricants, and Glidants

 These materials reduce friction between coated tablets and thus prevent dust formation during drying.
 Examples include talc and colloidal silicon dioxide.

 vi.
-Flavouring agents
+Flavoring agents

 vii.
 Suspension stabilizers

 They prevent phase separation or sedimentation of the coating suspension while it is being applied during the coating process.
-Examples include surface active agents (emulsifying agents, bentonite) or thickening agents.
+Examples include surface-active agents (emulsifying agents, bentonite) or thickening agents.

 viii.
 Smoothing agents